MBBS: Full Form, Admission 2025, Fees, NEET, Eligibility, Duration, Syllabus, Colleges, Scope

 What after MBBS?

-MBBS students have employment opportunities in both the government and private sectors.
-There is a wide range of employment options available in the fields of biomedical companies, medical centres, healthcare facilities, laboratories, emergency rooms, community health centres, and private practice.
+After completing the MBBS degree, students have a wide range of options in government and private sectors.
+There is a wide range of career options in fields such as biomedical companies, medical centres, and healthcare facilities, laboratories, emergency rooms, community health centres, and private practice.

 Career Opportunities after MBBS